Get your month-by-month career action plan straight to your inbox

 Finally, think about your personal brand on and offline.
 When a prospective employer, colleague or even people you will have meetings with hear your name, the first thing they will do is google you.
 When they google you, what comes up?
 Social links from twitter?
 Instagram and Facebook?
 Does it represent the brand you want to be known for?
 If the first page of Google was your CV, does it represent you well?

-My new book, Breaking into New Careers, shares insight on the 4 points above and how you can begin to position your personal brand better on and offline.
+My new book, Breaking into New Careers, shares insight on the four points above and how you can begin to position your personal brand better on and offline.
 If you want to learn more about it, please check it out.

 Andy Ayim is an author, business builder and investor who has worked at the intersection of startups, diversity and tech across the last decade.
 In 2018, he was named in the FT as a Top 10 Leader in Tech and has a passion for creating pathways from low income communities into tech.